PSORLab/EAGOBranchBound.jl/README.md

 EAGOBranchBound.set_to_default!(c)
 c.BnB_atol = 1E-4
 ```
 Next, the lower and upper bounding problems are defined.
-These problems must return a tuple containing the upper/lower value, a point corresponding the upper/lower value, and the feasbility of the problem.
-We then set the lower/upper problem of the BnB object and solve the BnB & BnBObject pair.
+These problems must return a tuple containing the upper/lower value, a point corresponding the upper/lower value, and the feasibility of the problem.
+We then set the lower/upper problem of the BnBModel object and solve the BnBModel & BnBSolver pair.
 ```julia
 function ex_LBP(X::IntervalBox,k,opt)
   ex_LBP_int = @interval X[1]+X[2]^2